-The hardware RESET pin can be used to reset the device during operation whenever the system host considers it necessary.
-It is recommended to connect the RESET pin to a host controller to allow the host to initiate a full hardware reset without requiring the ATMXT228UD to be powered down.
+The RESET pin can be used to reset the device whenever necessary.
+The RESET pin must be asserted low for at least 90 ns to cause a reset.
+After the host has released the RESET pin, the device typically takes 122 ms to 362 ms before it is ready to start communications, depending on the configuration.
+It is recommended to connect the RESET pin to a host controller to allow the host to initiate a full hardware reset without requiring the mXT112UD-MAUHA1 to be powered down.